 Risk #2—Dying Too Soon

 Unfortunately, the saying “life is short” can have a literal and devastating effect, both emotionally and financially, for your surviving loved ones.
+The surviving family members may find themselves struggling to cover everyday expenses, such as rent or mortgage payments, utility bills, and groceries.
 While nobody can be replaced, ensuring there is a plan in place to protect against financial loss in the case of your death is extremely important.
 Typically, this risk can be addressed by some form of life insurance.
 Recently I met a couple from Burlington who had 2 young kids aged 5 and 3, and only one spouse was working.
 The working spouse is self-employed, and neither spouse has any sort of life insurance.
 If something were to happen to either spouse where there was premature death, that would leave the surviving spouse in difficult financial circumstances, because they are without life insurance.
 At the same time, if something were to happen to the stay-at-home spouse, this may require the working spouse to take extended leave from work, seek childcare from elsewhere and other financial burdens.

 However, this risk of course varies at different life cycles.
 The retirees I meet do not have the same risks associated as a family with young children.
 These retirees are still susceptible to being financially impacted by the premature death of a spouse.
 For example, a reduced pension due to premature death could leave the surviving spouse in a devastating financial situation.
 Whatever the situation, this risk must be addressed.